Click to view full-size manifestos

 “Persons are regarded as deafblind if they have a severe degree of combined visual and auditory impairment resulting in problems of communication, information and mobility” Breaking Through Report (1988).

-- It is the right of deafblind people to have equal access to influence local and national policy and we should be full consulted throughout.
+- It is the right of deafblind people to have equal access to influence local and national policy and we should be fully consulted throughout.

-- It is our right to have access to information and equipment that is accessible.
-Across Scotland public and private sectors should follow a standard for accessibility, providing alternative print formats and equal access to digital equipment that is also financially accessible.
+- It is our right to have access to communication information, travel and equipment that is fully accessible and is financially inclusive.

 Deafblind Scotland's Dare to Dream Leadership Group